ALBERTA

 Fort Stand-Off

 An illegal American whiskey-trading post on the Belly River.
-Taken over by the NWMP in 1874.
+Taken over by the NWMP in 1874 for a short period before it was destroyed.

 Fort Slide-Out

-An illegal American whiskey-traders post on the Belly River, south of the old townsite of Pearce.
+A short-lived illegal American whiskey-traders post on the Belly River, south of the old townsite of Pearce.
+Operated by Moses Solomon.
+Abandoned after an incident with Blood Indians.

 (thanks to Dave Hull for providing location)